 Cocaine is one of the most addictive and frequently abused illicit drugs.
 Maternal abuse of cocaine during pregnancy is common and is associated with a host of neurologic and developmental abnormalities in offspring.
-In this updated article, the authors describe the many adverse effects that cocaine can have on the fetus and the newborn, and they discuss the ways in which cocaine can have long-lasting negative effects on brain function, which last well into adolescence and beyond.
+In this updated article, the authors describe the many adverse effects that cocaine can have on the fetus and the newborn, and they discuss the various mechanisms by which cocaine induces disturbances in the structure and function of the developing brain.

 • Maternal cocaine abuse during pregnancy is common and is associated with a host of neurologic and developmental abnormalities in the offspring.